Spicer on Syria: If you gas a baby or barrel bomb, expect a response

 Spicer said the use of the crude, unguided explosives, would cross a line for Trump, who last week authorized cruise missile strikes on a Syrian base after the regime used chemical weapons on its own people.

+Spicer "did not signal a change in administration policy," an official said, adding that it was Spicer's attempt to signal Trump is "never going to rule anything out" when it comes to responding in Syria.

+The attempted explanation was aimed at avoiding drawing a line in Syria that the Trump administration will have to follow, something the Obama administration dealt with after then-President Barack Obama drew a "red line" that Trump and other Republicans routinely exploited.

-This would mark a significant shift in US policy toward Assad, whose regime is accused of near daily use of the bombs, which are banned by international law because of their propensity to aimlessly maim and kill.
+The change would mark a significant shift in US policy toward Assad, whose regime is accused of near daily use of the bombs, which are banned by international law because of their propensity to aimlessly maim and kill.

 The bombs, which can be dropped from helicopter and don't need fixed wing aircraft, are difficult to police.
 In order to stop their use, the United States would have to take out the fabrication factories and storage sites used to make the barrel bombs.